ChanghyunKim-sjsu/FA2026_CMPE-255-Data-Mining/Assignment1/README.md

 | Random Forest | 0.148 | 0.019 |
 | Log Linear Regression | 0.159 | 0.028 |

-Gradient Boosting achieved the best average cross-validation RMSLE.
+Gradient Boosting achieved the best average cross-validation RMSLE, supporting the final model selection.

-This provided additional evidence that the model generalized well beyond a single train-validation split.

----

 ## Feature Importance

 The Gradient Boosting model showed that a small number of features contributed heavily to the predictions.

-Two of the most important features were:
+The two most important features were:

-- `OverallQual` — approximately **46%**
+- `OverallQual`: approximately **46%**
-- `GrLivArea` — approximately **17%**
+- `GrLivArea`: approximately **17%**

 Other influential factors included: